 - whether each parent is willing and able to respect and appreciate the bond between the child and the other parent and to allow for a continuing relationship between them;

-- evidence of spousal abuse, either emotional or physical;
+- evidence of domestic abuse, either emotional or physical;

 - the school activity schedule of the child;